deorth-kku/py-misc-exporter/README.md

-# l2m4g
+# py-misc-explorer
-log all kinds of information to mysql for grafana to show
+prometheus explorer for some of my devices written in python